nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/creek-river-db-context.md

 In this chapter we will create the class that is able to access a PostgreSQL database and seed the database with data.
 We will then create the database using the dotnet cli migration tool.

 ## Adding a DbContext class
-Add a file to the main directory of the project called `CreekRiverDbContext.cs`. paste the following code in it:
+Add a file to the main directory of the project called `CreekRiverDbContext.cs`.
+Paste the following code in it:
 ``` csharp
 using Microsoft.EntityFrameworkCore;
 using CreekRiver.Models;